-The management of the Service’s fleet assets are controlled from a single fleet workshop facility at Kempston, which maintains & repairs the fleet of fire appliances, specialist response and other vehicles.
+The management of the Service’s fleet assets are controlled from a single fleet workshop facility at Kempston which maintains and repairs the fleet of fire appliances, specialist response and other vehicles.
 The fleet management team are responsible for maintaining the statutory elements of road vehicle use.
 This includes insurance, vehicle excise duty and maintaining sufficient fuel supplies and monitoring and recording fuel related statistics.

-Our Workshops also undertake the management and control of cars, pool vehicles and vans.
-Our Health and Safety department assists with this by reporting on accident statistics and driving license checks.
+Our workshops also undertake the management and control of cars, pool vehicles and vans.
+Our health and safety department assists with this by reporting on accident statistics and driving licence checks.
 There has been much needed investment and support during the previous four years across the Service resulting in much more effective fleet and asset management including procurement, maintenance, and training.

-- Reducing our carbon footprint by replacing Internal Combustion Engine (ICE) cars and combo size vans from 2023 with only hybrid or fully electric alternatives.
+- Reducing our carbon footprint by replacing internal combustion engine cars and combo size vans from 2023 with only hybrid or fully electric alternatives

 - Reduce our carbon footprint by utilising local suppliers where possible